 The US data on video game demographics show that the mean age for male players in 2019 was 32 years, and for female players, it was 34 years.
 The male-to-female ratio of gamers for 2019 was almost equal in the UK (51% vs. 49%).

 18. German gamers lead in weekly hours spent playing video games, global statistics on gaming reveal.

 With an average of nearly 8 hours per week spent on video games, German gamers are global leaders.
 The US is second, with an average of 7.61h, followed by Singapore (7.44 hours per week).

 The average time gamers spend playing per week is 7.11h, which is 19.2% more than the time gamers spent in 2018 (5.96 hours).
 Male gamers spent almost 8h per week (7h 58 min), compared to 6 hours and 17 minutes that female gamers spent weekly.

 The forerunner of video games, created just for fun, was introduced on October 18, 1958, under the name of “Tennis for Two.”
 William Higinbotham, the inventor, was a nuclear physicist that created the game while aiming for an interactive science exhibit at the Brookhaven National Laboratory in Upton, New York.

-Functioning as a small analog computer, Tennis for Two represented a two-dimensional, side view of a tennis court, and the hundreds of visitors that played the game were using controllers with buttons and rotating dials to change the position of the invisible tennis racquet.
+Functioning as a small analog computer, Tennis for Two represented a two-dimensional, side view of a tennis court, and the hundreds of visitors that played the game was using controllers with buttons and rotating dials to change the position of the invisible tennis racquet.

 How many people play video games?